-The University of Vermont’s Center on Behavior and Health announces an NIH postdoctoral research fellowship opportunity in our internationally recognized center of excellence for the study of substance abuse.
-The fellow will participate in the conduct of an ongoing NIDA/FDA-funded trial on the use of tobacco in vulnerable populations, as well as develop new research opportunities in related areas.
-The VCBH mentoring team has an exceptional track record of helping fellows further their careers as investigators.
+The University of Vermont’s Center on Behavior and Health announces two NIH postdoctoral research fellowship opportunities in our internationally recognized center of excellence for the study of substance abuse.
+The fellow will participate in the conduct of anongoing NIDA trial aimed at evaluating low-barrier, technology-assisted buprenorphine treatment for individuals with opioid use disorder (Dr. Stacey Sigmon) and develop new research opportunities in related areas.
+The mentoring team has an exceptional track record of helping fellows further their careers as independent investigators.

 Appointment: 2-3 yrs.

-Eligibility: Applicants must have completed their training in psychology, behavior analysis, or a related discipline.
-Trainees are selected on the basis of scholastic record and commitment to a career in tobacco research.
+Eligibility: Applicants must have completed their training in psychology or a related discipline and be U.S. citizens or permanent residents.
+Trainees are selected on the basis of scholastic record and commitment to a career in drug abuse research.
 Individuals must be highly motivated, possess initiative and a desire to learn and expand their interests and expertise.
-There may be additional application requirements if you are a non-US citizen or non-permanent resident.

 Benefits: Stipend, medical insurance coverage, and travel funds supported by NIH Institutional Training Awards.

-To apply: Send cover letter (download form here), curriculum vitae, statement of research interests, and 3 letters of reference to: Dr. Diann Gaalema c/o Ms. Marissa Wells (firstname.lastname@example.org)
+To apply: Send cover letter (download form here), curriculum vitae, statement of research interests, and 3 letters of reference to: Dr. Stacey Sigmon c/o Ms. Marissa Palmer (firstname.lastname@example.org)

 About us: The Vermont Center on Behavior and Health (VCBH) was established in 2013, sponsored in part by a Centers of Biomedical Research Excellence (COBRE) Award from the National Institute on General Medical Sciences and a Centers of Tobacco Regulatory Science (TCORS) Award from the National Institute on Drug Abuse.